 James’ approach to all litigation, and employment litigation in particular, is based on care and compassion for his clients.
 He is dedicated to maintaining long-term relationships and will aggressively pursue the best interests of his clients.
 Using his skills as an articulate and dynamic speaker, James addresses complex issues in a way that is direct, nuanced and easy to understand.

 He has served two terms as the Chair of the Canadian Bar Association BC Branch (CBABC) Employment Law Section and as an Executive Member of the Canadian Bar Association (CBA) National Labour and Employment Law Section.
-He has been a guest speaker for organizations including the Chartered Professionals in Human Resources of British Columbia and Yukon (CPHR), the Continuing Legal Education Society of British Columbia (CLEBC) and Lancaster House, and in the Roper Greyell Workplace Law Education Series.
-James has written for CPHR’s HRVoice and PeopleTalk magazines and, for many years, was the author and editor of Roper Greyell’s monthly newsletters.
-He also sits on the editorial board of LexisNexis Canada Inc.’s Labour Notes newsletter.
+He has been a guest speaker for organizations including the Chartered Professionals in Human Resources of British Columbia and Yukon (CPHR BC & Yukon), the Continuing Legal Education Society of British Columbia (CLEBC) and Lancaster House.
+James is also the Co-Chair of the CLEBC Employment Law Conference and the Canadian Association of Counsel to Employers (CACE) Future Leaders Conference and sits on the editorial board of LexisNexis’ Labour Notes newsletter.

 James spends most of his time outside work with his wife and their three beautiful children.
-He also serves on the board of directors of the Make-A-Wish Foundation of British Columbia and Yukon.
+He is also a past member of the Board of Directors of Make-A-Wish British Columbia and Yukon.

 LL.B. and B.Comm.
 (Accounting) (With Honours), University of British Columbia